 Trakai remains a popular destination for Lithuanians and international tourists.

-Conifer trees, that are abundant in Lithuania, yield amber, a fossilized resin (not sap) much loved for its colour and beauty.
+Conifer trees, which are abundant in Lithuania, yield amber, a fossilized resin (not sap) much loved for its colour and beauty.
 I found that amber is a main 'ingredient' for the majority of Lithuanian gifts.

 So, I think, it would be fair to say, that the period of the Great Duchy of Lithuania was the golden age of Ukraine as well.